European banks promise high dividends in low-yield world

 Indeed, meeting capital requirements remains the crux of how far and how quickly banks lift payouts.

-UBS, Credit Suisse CSGN.VX and Deutsche Bank (DBKGn.DE) all said they want to lift dividends, but all stayed cautious in light of tougher leverage ratio rules.
+UBS, Credit Suisse and Deutsche Bank all said they want to lift dividends, but all stayed cautious in light of tougher leverage ratio rules.

 UBS's strong capital generation got investors excited, however.
 Its core capital jumped to 11.2 percent from 10.1 percent just three months earlier, and the bank will add up to 90 basis points from buying back a fund of its toxic assets.